Group Size

 Yalung Ri Itinerary Overview

-We begin our trip with a trek to Rolwaling valley keeping enough rest and acclimatization.
-Following the Rolwaling Khola, we pass by Kyalje, Dongang, Beding and Naa.
-We have kept two nights at Beding and Naa for better acclimatization purpose.
-From Na Gaon, 4 hrs of the steep climb will take us to the base camp of Yalung Ri at 4900m.
-As usual, the climb to the summit will begin early morning before dawn and the total duration of the climb will be 6-8 hrs on average depending on your performance.
+We begin our trip with a trek to Rolwaling valley, taking enough rest and acclimatization.
+Following the Rolwaling Khola, we pass by Kyalje, Dongang, Beding, and Naa.
+We have kept two nights at Beding and Naa for better acclimatization purposes.
+From Na Gaon, a 4-hour steep climb will take us to the base camp of Yalung Ri at 4900m.
+As usual, the climb to the summit will begin early morning before dawn, and the total duration will be 6-8 hrs on average, depending on your performance.

 Arrival at Tribhuvan International Airport, Nepal.
-Upon completing the visa formalities and collecting your luggage in the airport, kindly proceed to the exit of the arrival hall.
+Upon completing the visa formalities and collecting your luggage at the airport, kindly proceed to the exit of the arrival hall.
 Your trip leader will await you just outside the arrival hall and will escort you to your hotel in Kathmandu.
-Please lookout for a placard of Highland Expeditions at the exit of the arrival hall.
-Welcome drinks will be served and after you’ve refreshed, your trek leader will brief you about your trip in the lobby of your hotel in the evening.
+Please look out for a placard of Highland Expeditions at the exit of the arrival hall.
+Welcome drinks will be served, and after you’ve refreshed, your trek leader will brief you about your trip in the lobby of your hotel in the evening.
 Get familiar with your surroundings by taking a walk down the street.

 Leaving Kathmandu, we will drive toward Chechet Khola via Charikot.
 Located atop the hill, Charikot offers scenic views of Gaurishanker Mountain, Melungtse Mountain and other peaks and mountains.
 We will drive past rustic villages and town to reach Chechet which is located near to Jagat village.
 From here, we trek 2 hrs uphill to reach our first overnight place, Simigaun.